 - (3) Kenneth C. Cummins has been a legal consultant to the Company since November 12, 1996.
 Includes 20,000 shares of common stock issuable upon exercise of stock options exercisable within 60 days. - (4) Includes 500,000 shares of common stock issuable upon exercise of warrants. - (5) Dennis R. Hernreich has been Senior Vice President, Chief Financial Officer and Treasurer of the Company since September 5, 2000.
-Includes 61,668 shares of common stock issuable upon exercise of options exercisable within 60 days. - (6) David A. Levin has been President and Chief Executive Officer of the Company since April 10, 2000 and a director of the Company since April 11, 2000.
-Includes 241,667 shares of common stock issuable upon exercise of options exercisable within 60 days. - (7) Seymour Holtzman was appointed a director of the Company on April 7, 2000 and Chairman of the Board on April 11, 2000.
+Includes 61,668 shares of common stock issuable upon exercise of options exercisable within 60 days. - (6) Seymour Holtzman was appointed a director of the Company on April 7, 2000 and Chairman of the Board on April 11, 2000.
 On May 25, 2001, the Company hired Mr. Holtzman as an executive officer of the Company.
 Mr. Holtzman may be deemed to have shared voting and investment power over 4,050,739 shares of common stock, which includes 3,682,974 shares (including 549,559 shares issuable upon exercise of warrants) beneficially owned by Jewelcor Management, Inc., of which Mr. Holtzman is the Chairman, President and Chief Executive Officer and indirectly, with his wife, the primary shareholder; 337,765 shares owned individually, which includes 300,000 shares being offered pursuant to this prospectus subject to options and 25,000 shares subject to options exercisable within 60 days; and 30,000 shares owned by Mr. Holtzman's grandchildren as to which he disclaims beneficial ownership.
-The number of shares owned subsequent to the offering excludes 1,681,926 shares being offered by Jewelcor Management, Inc. pursuant this prospectus. - (8) Jewelcor Management, Inc. has provided consulting services to the Company since October 1999.
+The number of shares owned subsequent to the offering excludes 1,681,926 shares being offered by Jewelcor Management, Inc. pursuant to this prospectus. - (7) Jewelcor Management, Inc. has provided consulting services to the Company since October 1999.
 This consulting arrangement and other related transactions are described more fully in the Company's definitive proxy statement filed on July 8, 2002, which is incorporated herein by reference.
 Includes 549,559 shares of common stock issuable upon exercise of warrants.
-Excludes 337,765 shares, including 300,000 being shares offered pursuant to this prospectus subject to options and 25,000 shares subject to options exercisable within 60 days, owned individually by Seymour Holtzman and 30,000 shares owned by Mr. Holtzman's grandchildren.
-Includes 60,659 shares of common stock issued to Jewelcor Management, Inc. pursuant to a consulting agreement with the Company, which agreement was extended effective April 29, 2002. - (9) Jeremiah P. Murphy, Jr. has been a director of the Company since October 8, 1999.
+Excludes 337,765 shares, including 300,000 shares being offered pursuant to this prospectus subject to options and 25,000 shares subject to options exercisable within 60 days, owned individually by Seymour Holtzman and 30,000 shares owned by Mr. Holtzman's grandchildren.
+Includes 60,659 shares of comsulting agreement with the Company, which agreement was extended effective April 29, 2002. - (8) David A. Levin has been President and Chief Executive Officer of the Company since April 10, 2000 and a director of the Company since April 11, 2000.
+Includes 241,667 shares of common stock issuable upon exercise of options exercisable within 60 days. - (9) Jeremiah P. Murphy, Jr. has been a director of the Company since October 8, 1999.
 Includes 35,000 shares of common stock issuable upon exercise of options exercisable within 60 days. - (10) Robert Patron had been a director of the Company since October 1999 until his resignation effective March 11, 2002.
 Includes 30,000 shares of common stock issuable upon exercise of options. - (11) Joseph Pennacchio has been a director of the Company since October 8, 1999.
 Includes 35,000 shares of common stock issuable upon exercise of options exercisable within 60 days. - (12) George T. Porter, Jr. has been a director of the Company since October 28, 1999.
 Includes 65,000 shares of common stock issuable upon exercise of options exercisable within 60 days. - (13) John J. Sweeney has been an employee of the Company since April 7, 1997.
-Includes 5,334 shares of common stock issuable upon exercise of options exercisable within 60 days. - (14) Represents shares of common stock issuable upon exercise of options granted in connection with professional services rendered to the Company. - 13
+Includes 5,334 shares of common stock issuable upon exercise of options exercisable within 60 days. - (14) Represents shares of common stock issuable upon exercise of options granted in connection with professional services rendered to the Company. - 14